MaastrichtU-IDS/d2s-docs/website/blog/2020-03-23-usecase-geoeconomics.md

 ## Download input files

-Use the `d2s` tool to download datasets files defined in their respective `download.sh` file:
+Use the `d2s` tool to download datasets files defined in their respective `download/download.sh` file:

 ```shell
 d2s download worldbank